bhouse1273/knapsack/README.md

 # Knapsack

-A route-planning knapsack solver inspired by classical QAOA, now with dual backends:
+A generalized, block‑aware knapsack solver with GPU acceleration and a modern V2 pipeline.

+Backends:
-- NVIDIA CUDA (Jetson and other CUDA-capable systems)
+- NVIDIA CUDA (Jetson and other CUDA‑capable systems)
-- Apple Metal (Apple Silicon, in-process via Objective‑C++/cgo)
+- Apple Metal (Apple Silicon, in‑process via Objective‑C++/cgo)
+- CPU fallback on all platforms

-On macOS Apple Silicon, CUDA is not required; the solver uses a Metal-based evaluator by default with a CPU fallback.
+On macOS Apple Silicon, CUDA is not required; the library uses a Metal‑based evaluator by default and automatically falls back to CPU if Metal is unavailable.

 ## Overview

-This project tackles generalized knapsack-style selection for van trips and worker pickup, balancing distance and capacity.
-The classical algorithm (inspired by QAOA scoring) evaluates candidate selections and chooses the best plan per trip.

-Backends:
-- CUDA: original GPU kernels for population generation/evaluation on Jetson/NVIDIA.
-- Metal: runtime-compiled shader that scores candidates on Apple GPUs without requiring the external `metal` CLI.
-- CPU fallback: deterministic heuristic used when a GPU backend isn’t available.

-Key outputs: a `van_routes.csv` describing trips, crew sizes, distances, and fuel cost.
+This project tackles generalized knapsack‑style selection for many domains (e.g., logistics, packing, portfolio selection).
+The V2 pipeline adds a JSON‑driven, multi‑constraint solver with GPU evaluators (CUDA/Metal), a C API, Go bindings, and a small CLI.

+The legacy CSV demo is still available and produces a tabular solution CSV; column names and meaning are example‑specific to the demo, not the core solver.

 ## Features

+- V2 general solver: multi‑term objective and multiple soft capacity constraints
+- Dominance filtering preprocessor (drop dominated items; optional surrogate capacity)
+- Beam search (select mode) with per‑iteration debug metrics (constraint slacks, penalty parts)
-- Dual GPU backends: CUDA (NVIDIA) and Metal (Apple Silicon)
+- Dual GPU backends: CUDA (NVIDIA) and Metal (Apple Silicon) with automatic CPU fallback
-- Runtime shader compilation on macOS (no external `metal` tool dependency)
+- Runtime shader compilation on macOS (no external `metal` CLI dependency)
-- Capacity-aware candidate generation with soft penalties
-- Recursive/greedy hybrid classical solver for trip selection
+- Classical (CSV) solver retained for historical scenarios
-- Distance-based optimization using the haversine formula
-- Configurable mutation/population parameters (for CUDA path)

 ## Requirements